-Jan Huebenthal is a Ph.D. candidate and Teaching Fellow at the College of William & Mary.
-His dissertation project focuses on narratives, memories, and futures of HIV/AIDS vis-a-vis neoliberal LGBT rights-based movements.
-His teaching and research interests include gender studies, queer theory, American history, dis/ability studies, theories and histories of race, AIDS activism and prevention, health studies, and caregiving and memorialization as queer practices of resistance.
+Jan Huebenthal is a Ph.D. candidate and Teaching Fellow in American Studies at the College of William & Mary.
+His dissertation project focuses on narratives, memories, and futures of HIV/AIDS care and treatment vis-à-vis neoliberal LGBT rights movements.

-Jan earned an M.A. in American Studies from the College of William & Mary, and a B.A. in Cultural Studies with a Minor in English-Speaking Cultures from the University of Bremen, Germany.
+Jan earned an M.A. in American Studies from the College of William & Mary and a B.A. in Cultural Studies with a Minor in English-Speaking Cultures from the University of Bremen, Germany.
 He also studied at Dickinson College as a DAAD (German Academic Exchange Service) scholar.
-Before coming to William & Mary, Jan worked as an intern in the Public & Economic Program at the American Academy in Berlin and at the German Consulate General in San Francisco.
+Prior to coming to William & Mary, he worked as an intern in the Public & Economic Policy Program at the American Academy in Berlin and at the German Consulate General in San Francisco.

 A German native, Jan lives in Richmond, Virginia.